 Why study this course?

-The course enables you to further your knowledge of chemistry with a range of core modules.
-You can expand your interest further by selecting from a range of optional modules.
-You will benefit from working on a research project within one of the diverse range of internationally recognised research groups.
+This course enables you to develop and further your knowledge with a range of core modules and select a materials engineering-led research project within one of our diverse range of research groups.

-As well as working and studying under the direction of world leading chemistry staff, you will gain hands on experience of a variety of modern instrumentation including multi-nuclear magnetic resonance spectrometry (NMR), mass spectrometry, Raman spectroscopy, high pressure liquid chromatography (HPLC) and size exclusion chromatography (SEC).
+As well as working and studying under the direction of world-leading pharmaceutical and medicinal science staff, you will gain hands-on experience of a variety of modern instrumentation, including multi-nuclear magnetic resonance spectrometry (NMR), mass spectrometry, transmission electron microscopy (TEM), scanning electron microscopy (SEM), and high-pressure liquid chromatography (HPLC).

 The Chemistry team is comprised of academic and support staff that are subject experts in organic, inorganic, physical and analytical chemistry.
 Teaching and student satisfaction are very important to us and we have won awards and recognition for this aspect of our work.

 We hold postgraduate open events throughout the year.
 Find out more and book a place.

 Telephone: +44 (0)115 848 4200

 Physical Properties of Solid-state and Nano-composite Materials – 20 Credit Points (CP)

 This module covers the fields of solid-state and nanocomposite materials chemistry.
 You'll understand the functional roles, characteristics and synthesis of nanocomposites and inorganic materials.